Adult education is provided in different types of institutions depending on whether it is offered by education or employment public authorities.

 Vocational training for employment can be promoted by the following institutions:

-• business organisations and trade unions, as well as other bodies benefiting from training plans primarily aimed at employed workers;
+- business organisations and trade unions, as well as other bodies benefiting from training plans primarily aimed at employed workers;

-• training institutions or bodies providing training which does not lead to the award of certificates of professional experience.
+- training institutions or bodies providing training which does not lead to the award of certificates of professional experience.

-The training provision offered by the employment authorities is organised according to the following aspects:
+According to Royal Decree 694/2017, the training provision offered by the employment authorities is organised according to the following aspects:

-• training planned by companies for their employees;
+- training planned by companies for their employees;

-• training provision for employed workers offered by the relevant administrations, consisting of sectoral training programmes and cross-cutting training programmes, as well as professional qualification and recognition programmes;
+- training provision for employed workers offered by the relevant administrations, consisting of sectoral training programmes and cross-cutting training programmes, as well as professional qualification and recognition programmes;

-• training provision for unemployed workers offered by the relevant administrations, including training programmes aimed at meeting the needs identified by the public employment services, specific training programmes and training programmes with recruitment agreements;
+- training provision for unemployed workers offered by the relevant administrations, including training programmes aimed at meeting the needs identified by the public employment services, specific training programmes and training programmes with recruitment agreements;

-• Other vocational training initiatives for employment, related to individual training leaves, training in alternation with employment, training of public employees and training not financed with public funds carried out by private initiative centres and entities aimed at obtaining professional certificates.
+- other vocational training initiatives for employment, related to individual training leaves, training in alternation with employment, training of public employees and training not financed with public funds carried out by private initiative centres and entities aimed at obtaining professional certificates.

 Local administrations